RenderKit/oidn/README.md

 `convert_image.py` converts a feature image to a different image format (and/or a different feature, e.g. HDR color to LDR), performing tonemapping and other transforms as well if needed.
-For HDR images the exposure can be adjusted by passing a linear exposure scale (`-E` or `--exposure` option).
+For HDR images the exposure can be adjusted by passing a linear exposure scale (`--exposure` or `-E` option).
 Example usage:

     ./convert_image.py view1_0004.hdr.exr view1_0004.png --exposure 2.5